Create an Autonomous AI Agent Workflow in Python

 Welcome to the forefront of AI automation.
 This guide provides a Python script that demonstrates a powerful concept: Agentic AI.
-Inspired by frameworks like AutoGPT and LangChain, this script simulates a multi-agent autonomous workflow where AI "digital coworkers" collaborate to solve complex problems with minimal human intervention.
-You give them a high-level goal, and they figure out the rest.
+Inspired by frameworks like AutoGPT, this script simulates a multi-agent autonomous workflow where AI "digital coworkers" collaborate to solve complex problems with minimal human intervention.

 This is the next evolution beyond simple chatbots.
 We're building an AI workforce that can plan, reason, and execute tasks, opening up a new frontier of possibilities for automation.